 Full-day preschool services are coming to Scotia-Glenville!

-The Albany-based company, All About Kids (in collaboration with Advanced Therapy), will begin offering preschool services for children ages 3 and 4 as early as September 2016.
-The classroom will be located in the Sacandaga Elementary School at the end of the kindergarten wing.
-Read more about the Sacandaga program here.
+The Albany-based company, All About Kids (in collaboration with Advanced Therapy), began offering preschool services for children ages 3 and 4 in September 2016.
+The classroom is located at the Glendaal Elementary School.
+Read more about the Glendaal program here.